Kristaldavis21/duchpops/README.md

 Add to cart responsive.
 Calendly installation
 Database in progress

 Stretch Goals

 Provide the following:
--The ability to upload items into a cart modal-Complete finishing touches on the styling-Connect Backend Code Snippet
+-The ability to upload items into a cart modal -Complete finishing touches on the styling
+-Connect Backend

+Code Snippet

   const listCards = ProductInfo.map((product, index) =>